cartant/rxjs-tslint-rules/README.md

 ### What is it?

-`rxjs-tslint-rules` is small set of TSLint rules to help manage projects that use `rxjs/add/...` imports and to highlight other potential problems.
+`rxjs-tslint-rules` is small set of TSLint rules to:

+* help manage projects that use `rxjs/add/...` imports;
+* to enforce or disallow [Finnish notation](https://medium.com/@benlesh/observables-and-finnish-notation-df8356ed1c9b); and
+* to highlight other potential problems.

 ### Why might you need it?